0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-02-28-libra-core-roadmap-3.md

 ### Overview

-In [Roadmap #2](https://developers.libra.org/blog/2019/12/17/libra-core-roadmap-2), we made solid progress on improvements to Move.
+In [Roadmap #2](https://developers.diem.org/blog/2019/12/17/diem-core-roadmap-2), we made solid progress on improvements to Move.
 We iterated on the design of the Move source language and cleaned up key parts of the VM.
-Further improvements, including additional VM cleanup, design of the Libra Upgrade protocol, and VM versioning, are still in progress.
+Further improvements, including additional VM cleanup, design of the Diem Upgrade protocol, and VM versioning, are still in progress.

 We made incremental progress laying the groundwork toward a more open programming model in the Move language.